 You can use the calendar to know the exact number of days in a month for the prorated rent calculations, as the days in the month do vary:

 If you move in mid-month, then you are responsible for paying the prorated rent from your move-in date to the end of the month.
-Conversely, if you move-out in the middle of the month, you will have to pay the prorated rent from beginning of the month to your move-out date.
+Conversely, if you move-out in the middle of the month, you may pay the prorated rent from beginning of the month to your move-out date.